-The original date of this lease was July 23, 2014 and can be renewed for five years.
+The original date of this lease was July 23, 2014, and was for a five-year term.
 The contract is \$1,000 per year.
-ORCA has paid the contract in full.
+ORCA paid for all five years in the first year.

-The following is a schedule as of June 30, 2016, of projected future rentals (based on a 1.1% Consumer Price Index increase) on non-cancelable operating leases, with remaining terms in excess of one year, by fiscal year.
+The following is a schedule as of June 30, 2017, of projected future rentals (based on a 2.6% Consumer Price Index increase) on non-cancelable operating leases, with remaining terms in excess of one year, by fiscal year.